 Unlike every other childhood cause, children suffering from abuse lack a natural parental constituency for advocacy and funding.
 The alternative investment industry, in their support of Help For Children, has clearly stood up for these children.

 Help For Children is a direct result of the commitment that Hedge Funds Care and Private Equity Cares has shown to the issue.
-With the active support of our Board of Directors and other partners, HFC raises money and awards grants in 12 major cities in 6 countries.
-To date, HFC has close to $50 million in grants to prevent and treat child abuse.
+With the active support of our Board of Directors and other partners, HFC raises money and awards grants in 10 major cities in 5 countries.
+To date, HFC has given more than $56 million (USD) in grants to prevent and treat child abuse.

 In responding to the complex issues around child maltreatment, HFC grants take a multi-faceted approach in the types of programs funded.
 We currently fund programs in the following four impact areas.